How to apply

 What happens to my application?

-Applications are assessed by a Grants Panel.
-The panel normally has between three to five members.
+Applications are assessed by a panel.
+Your local hub can let you know when the panel will next meet and inform you when you will receive a decision on your application.
+The panel is usually has a minimum of three members.
 These will be individuals who are involved in the Time to Change Hub in your area as well as at least one person who has experienced mental health problems themselves.
 Panel members have to declare any conflicts of interest they have.
 If you know someone well who is on the panel, it is likely they won’t score your application.

-The Grants Panel will score applications using a scoring criteria.
+The panel will score applications using a scoring criteria.
 The scoring criteria is the same for each application, which helps ensure all applications are judged fairly.
-The Application Guidance explains the criteria in more detail.

 The panel will let you know whether your application has been: Successful OR Unsuccessful.

 You might be asked to make some small changes to your application to get the funding.
 For example, you might be asked to give a bit more information about your budget.